TNT-JEFFERSON/TERRENEITOR/README.md

 ## Materials and components

 What is Terreneitor made of?
-Terreneitor is made of pieces and blocks from the _MINDSTORMS education EV3_ lego set, while also using electrical components, and arduino components.
+Terreneitor is made of pieces and blocks from pieces and lego parts from diverse lego sets we found in our robotics laboratory, while also using "ready to go" electrical components.
+We also used an Arduino board as our main controller, since this is what we learned in our school.

 |THE LEGO PIECES OUR ROBOT USES ARE:|THE ARDUINO/ELECTRICAL COMPONENTS OUR ROBOT USES ARE:|
 |-----------------------------|---------------------|